DIY Drain Cleaning: When to Call a Professional

 Baking Soda and Vinegar

-A mixture of vinegar and baking soda reacts producing fizzing acid causing any clogs that have been causing problems to be loosened up.
-Pour boiling water in the following step for the best results.
+A combination of baking soda and vinegar reacts, producing fizzing acids that cause any clogs that have been causing problems to be loosened up; pour boiling water into the clogs afterward to get the best results.

 Plunger